jacmie/libap/README.md

 - ap_gnuplotPipe - pipe to Gnuplot plotting software

 ## Substitute
-- ap_substitute.cpp - text file parser, basing on template file it can insert values in places specified by markers and read data from output files in places specified by markers
+- ap_substitute.cpp - text file parser, basing on template file it can insert values in places specified by markers and read data from output files from places specified by markers

 ## Xfoil Callbacks
-- ap_xfoil - most common procedures to execute via pipe in Xfoil - airfoil manipulation and analysis software
+- ap_xfoil - most common procedures to execute in Xfoil via pipe airfoil manipulation and analysis

 # Repository Structure

 **dox**             - contains the libap project documentation.
-See README.md in the directory for more details.
-**extern**          - contains external submodules used in the project:
+See README.md in the directory for more details.\n **extern**          - contains external submodules used in the project:\n
-    * googletest - to perform testing
+    * googletest - to perform testing\n
-    * fltk - gui library used to optionally build FLTK addons **include**         - directory with header files of the libap library.
-**src**             - directory with source files of the libap library.
-**tests**           - directory with unit tests.
-**.git**            - git repository configuration files **.github**         - github actions configuration files **CMakeLists.txt**  - main cmake file
+    * fltk - gui library used to optionally build FLTK addons\n **include**         - directory with header files of the libap library.\n **src**             - directory with source files of the libap library.\n **tests**           - directory with unit tests.\n **.git**            - git repository configuration files\n **.github**         - github actions configuration files\n **CMakeLists.txt**  - main cmake file\n
-**README.md**       - the readme file you are reading ;)
-**.gitignore**      - files and directories git does not include in the repository **.gitmodules**     - configuration of git submodules, see also extern directory
+**README.md**       - the readme file you are reading ;)\n **.gitignore**      - files and directories git does not include in the repository\n **.gitmodules**     - configuration of git submodules, see also extern directory\n